Rotating wheel space station: Rotating wheel stations

-2010: In the OVA Mobile Suit Gundam Unicorn, the official residence for the prime minister of the Earth Federation "Laplace" was an example of Stanford torus.
+2010: In the OVA Mobile Suit Gundam Unicorn, the official residence for the prime minister of the Earth Federation "Laplace" is an example of a Stanford torus.

-2011: Most space stations in the Expanse series make use of artificial gravity by rotation, most notably Tycho Station.
+2011: Most space stations in the novel series The Expanse make use of artificial gravity by rotation, most notably Tycho Station.
 Even larger celestial objects like Ceres and Eros have been hollowed out and spun up to generate gravitational pull for their inhabitants.